mrznaboya/track-server/README.md

 Hey, my dudes!
 I'm learning to make an app.
 This is a track-server app.

-I have ignored index.js in my src folder for security purposes so please supply your own ngrok link.
+I have ignored index.js in my src folder for security purposes so please supply your own mongodb connection string.

+create src folder then index.js

 ```
 const express = require("express");